-In general, the board of directors convenes the general meeting.
-Further, shareholder(s) who represent(s) at least 10% of the share capital or shares with a nominal value of CHF1 million may request the convening of a meeting.
+In general, the board of directors convenes the shareholder meeting.
+Further, shareholder(s) who represent(s) at least 10% of the share capital or shares with a nominal value of CHF1 million may request the convening of a meeting (if the thresholds are not reduced in the articles).
 In order to hold a shareholder meeting, the notice convening the meeting must be given no later than 20 days before the date for which it is scheduled.